katholt/reddog-nf/README.md

 * Using Kat's approach to determine alleles at high quality SNP sites
     - this impacts allele filtering at 95% conservation as alleles can differ from previous method
     - usually less sites with known alleles as we now only consider >=Q20 alignments for consensus calls
+* Coding consequences does not assess alleles in features that have compound locations
+    - occurs when gene crosses contig boundary or due to annotation
+    - several genes in the Hi reference have compound location annotations to just show frameshifts
+        - determining consequences here is not feasible without defining what is the true ORF
 * No equivalent for following files
     - gene presence/absence
     - gene counts in isolate set